 The result is that we will have to part with teammates that we love and value.
 We have great people leaving Airbnb, and other companies will be lucky to have them.
 To take care of those that are leaving, we have looked across severance, equity, healthcare, and job support and done our best to treat everyone in a compassionate and thoughtful way.”

-The above seems to me an empathetic manner of approaching severance and salary cuts.
+This seems to be an empathetic manner of approaching severance and salary cuts.

 In the book To Kill a Mocking Bird, by Harper Lee, Atticus Finch tells her daughter: “You never really understand a person until you consider things from his point of view – until you climb into his skin and walk around in it.”

-I sincerely commiserate with all industry colleagues in this current crisis and do pray that we all live through this period with grace, equanimity and a strong belief in the Almighty and faith in the recovery to better times ahead.
-It is not easy to have to receive wages less than what has been contracted for and I trust that owners will feel the pain and empathise whilst implementing such measures.
+I sincerely commiserate with all my industry colleagues going through this current crisis and do pray that we all live through this period with grace, equanimity, and a strong belief in the Almighty and faith in recovery to better times ahead.
+It is not easy to have to receive wages less than what has been contracted for and I trust owners will empathize with their employees’ pain whilst implementing such measures.

-At the end of it all, we must remember that there is that which is in ones hands and then, that which is not… As an employee, quantum of salary pay out may not be in your hands, but accepting the inevitable is.
-Invest this time in upgrading yourself in various areas – you are the best judge for what you need to upskill on – professionally or otherwise.
+At the end of it all, we must remember that there is that which is in one’s hands and then, that which is not… As an employee, the quantum of salary pay-out may not be in your hands.
+However, accepting the inevitable that salary is transient, would be a philosophical way of looking at this aphorism.